-It seems these days like there’s a Masterclass for everything.
+It seems these days like there’s a

 Holder takes a far more holistic approach to wellness, as well as functional movements for people at any level of fitness.

 Like the majority of Masterclasses, this series seeks to guide you through the fundamentals of wellness, so that you can take what you’ve learned and apply it to many more situations throughout your life.

 But how does the Joe Holder Masterclass stand up compared to other series?
 Is it worth your time?
 Well, that is what I intend to let you know in this Joe Holder

 Who Is Joe Holder?

 The most important thing about deciding whether Masterclasses are worth your time or money is who the host is.
 How are they qualified to be leading this class?

 If you don’t know much about the world of fitness or wellness, you might not have heard Joe Holder’s name before, but his credentials are pretty stellar.

 Joe Holder made his name as a Penn Football player and personal trainer.
 He is a three-time marathon runner, Nationally recognized Master trainer, private fitness coach, Nike Master trainer, and GC columnist.

 Most interesting is that he is the founder of the Ocho System, an overarching fitness philosophy.